RKMA123rma/Industry-5.0-Advanced-Robotics/results/Robot Demo Video/robot.md

 ## Demonstration Video

-A short demonstration video of the robot operation is provided below.

-The video shows the robot performing the following tasks:
+A short demonstration video of the robot operation is provided below.This is just a prototype video that shows the robot currently performing the following tasks:

 - Following a **black guiding line**
 - **Picking and placing objects**
 - Detecting and avoiding **obstacles**
 - Automatically calculating the **shortest navigation path**
-- Executing navigation decisions using a **RISC-V CPU**
+- Executing navigation decisions using a **RISC-V CPU** The performance of the robot can be improved based on the requirement and scalability
 <video src="robot.mp4" controls width="600"></video>

 If the video does not load in the preview, you can download it directly from the repository: